What is Virtual Private Network (VPN)?

 #9.Click Close on the Installation Results page

 #10.
-After Installation is done, the Routing and Remote Access (RRA) is installed but in a disabled state.
+After Installation, notice that the Routing and Remote Access (RRA) is still disabled.

 Configuration of VPN Server